Wyko/essential_deathworlders/content/books/good-training/11-shenanigans.md

 Faarek flattened his ears and snarled for a moment.
 His fire was up and he, too, was primed for a fight, quixotic though it may be.
 But a thought struck him right at the moment he was prepared to attack.
 He visibly calmed and regarded Daar with a contemplative eye.

-This confused Daar. "…What?"
+This confused Daar. "...What?"

-"You…just called me Brother."
+"You... just called me Brother."

 Daar paused and regarded Faarek warily.
-"I…guess I did."
+"I... guess I did."
 There was really only one word to convey the sudden confusion.
 "Fuck."

-"So…are we Brothers, Daar?"
+"So... are we Brothers, Daar?"

 Daar stood, paralyzed with indecision.
 There as a long, pregnant pause.
 But finally, Daar deflated and slumped to the ground, all aggressive energy gone.
 "Yeah.
 I think so.
 An’ I don’t fight Brothers.
 Ever.
 Against Stoneback code."

 Cautiously, Faarek approached Daar and sat down on the ground with him at a comfortable (and safe) distance away.
-"Well…neither do we."
+"Well... neither do we."
 He regarded Daar for a moment.
 "Still.
 How does one resolve conflict in Stoneback, then?"

 Daar stared for a moment, then his eyes lit up and he wagged his tail.
 He answered with a very playful growl and a full-bodied pounce, then playfully pinned Faarek to the ground and nuzzled happily.
 "We wrestle!"

 And so they did.
 It wasn’t even a contest.
 Within seconds Faarek was laughing and wriggling in a futile attempt at escape, while Daar effortlessly held him pinned to the ground.
 He upped the ante by snuffling in Faarek’s head-fur, which was for most Gaoians a particularly ticklish spot.
 He surrendered instantly.

 "Oh Fathers, stop!"
 Daar did so and grinned down at his hapless victim.
-"Oh…whew."
+"Oh... whew."
 Faarek gradually caught his breath.
 "I concede, you massive thing!
 Get off!"

 He didn’t.
 "I win!"
 He settled his bulk down on Faarek more firmly.
 "Now, usually, I’d just demand you buy me my favorite snack, or something."